After adding a client onboarding workflow,

 Onboarding Workflow.

-Library sidebar is displayed.
+Library tabs is displayed.
 The Actions

 plugins (services) that you can add to the workflow: